-To minimise the adverse environmental effects of our products throughout their life cycles (see diagram at right), Nikon formulated its own product assessment system in 1995.
+To minimise the adverse environmental effects of our products throughout their life cycles (see diagram below), Nikon formulated its own product assessment system in 1995.
 This system makes it possible to quantify the degree of reduction of environmental impact during product development.

-From 1995 we implemented this system in all product development and design departments, in order to gradually decrease environmental loading caused by our products.
+From 1995 we implemented this system in all product development and design departments, in order to actively decrease environmental loading caused by our products.

 Nikon is constantly adding items and standards for assessment.
-In fiscal 2005, we introduced a revised product assessment system (7th edition) that introduces stricter standards toward the improvement of harmful substance management, such as surface treatment.
-Our
+In fiscal 2005, we introduced a revised product assessment system (7th edition) that introduces stricter standards toward the improvement of hazardous substance management, such as surface treatment.
+Our development and design divisions intend to redouble their efforts with the goal of a more favourable evaluation in the newest edition.